 Red = the amount of water that has to be dispersed for the tyres to have contact with the road.

-Slushplaning is the same road. thing as aquaplaning, though it involves snow and slush rather than water.
+thing as aquaplaning, though it involves snow and slush rather than water.

-Factors that increase the risk of aquaplaning or similar loss of control lf you begin aquaplaning
+Factors that increase the risk of aquaplaning or similar loss of control

 - Large pools of water.

 - High speed.

 - Wide tyres.

 - Tyres with poor tread depth.